Decentralized Adversarial Training over Graphs: Introduction

 (1) We formulate a sequential minimax optimization problem involving adversarial samples, where the perturbations are within some general $\ell_p$ norm-bounded region.
 To solve the problem, we propose a {general} decentralized framework, where all agents are subjected to adversarial examples and work together through local interactions to defend the network globally. {Specifically, to improve the robustness of multi-agent systems against adversarial examples, we develop two decentralized adversarial training algorithms based on two widely used decentralized strategies--diffusion and consensus.
 In our algorithms, if the closed-form solution of the inner maximization problem is accessible--which holds for some popular convex loss functions--it is directly added to the clean data.
 However, in the general case where the exact solution is not obtainable, an approximate one is used in the algorithms.}

 (2) In the performance analysis, we examine the convergence of the proposed framework for strongly-convex, convex, and non-convex optimization environments.
 Basically, we show that for strongly-convex loss functions, {in the general case where the optimal perturbation of the inner maximization problem is not unique and analytically accessible, then the risk functions are not differentiable.
-In this case, the proposed algorithms are able to approach the global minimizer within $O(\mu)+ O(\epsilon)$ after sufficient iterations at a linear rate, where $\mu$ is the step-size parameter, and the error term $O(\epsilon)$ term arises due to the approximation error when solving the maximization problem over perturbations.
+In this case, the proposed algorithms are able to approach the global minimizer within $O(\mu)+ O(\epsilon)$ after sufficient iterations at a linear rate, where $\mu$ is the step-size parameter, and the error term $O(\epsilon)$ arises due to the approximation error when solving the maximization problem over perturbations.
 Also, $\epsilon$ is the maximum perturbation bound over the entire graph, which is small in the context of adversarial training.
 In particular, if the closed-form solution of the optimal perturbation is known, then the error term can be removed.
 In comparison, in the convex case, the proposed algorithms are verified to converge to a $O(\mu)$ neighborhood of a global minimum after sufficient iterations at a sub-linear rate of $O(\frac{1}{\mu N})$, where $N$ is the number of iterations.
 In addition,} for non-convex losses, the algorithms are guaranteed to converge to a point that is $O(\mu) + O(\epsilon^2)$ close to an approximate stationary point of the global objective function {at a sub-linear rate $O(\frac{1}{\mu N})$.
 Still, the error term $O(\epsilon^2)$ reflects the approximation error associated the inner maximization.}

 (3) In the simulations, we illustrate how the robustness of the multi-agent systems can be improved by the proposed algorithms.
 We simulate both the convex and non-convex environments.
 Furthermore, we simulate both homogeneous and heterogeneous networks.
-We show how the {decentralized adversarial training algorithms} enable more robust behavior than non-cooperative and even centralized methods in the non-convex environments.
-This fact demonstrates the role of the graph topology in resisting adversarial attacks.
+We illustrate how decentralized adversarial training algorithms enable more robust behavior than non-cooperative and even centralized methods in non-convex environments.
+This fact illustrates the role of the graph topology in resisting adversarial attacks.